Temporary multiway traffic signals on the highway

 - Switch off / on plus bagging over large junction heads - £546

-8. when applying for a switch off / on, ensure the approved traffic management company is onsite within 30 minutes of the requested time stated on your form.
+8. When applying for a switch off / on, ensure the approved traffic management company is onsite within 30 minutes of the requested time stated on your application form.
 Failure to do this will require the switch off / on to be re-scheduled therefore a further fee will be required when re-planning the works.
 Also cancellations or late arrivals on site will result in a recharge of actual costs incurred.